Lwt introduction/tutorial Part 2 of 2

 p''

-There are other uses of callbacks (in join
+There are other uses of callbacks (in join,

-, etc.), but studying them does not provide more
+choose, etc.), but studying them does not provide more

 insight into the inner workings of Lwt.
 One of the things to take from